 Kotohira is a cute village in northeastern Shikoku that draws visitors mainly for its famous shrine, which is part of the Shikoku Pilgrimage and constitutes the biggest shrine complex on the island.

-Konpira-San might be the most famous sight in Kotohira, bit it’s far from the only reason to visit the pretty village for a half-day or so.
-Here are my suggestions of things to see and do in Kotohira.
+While Konpira-San might be the most famous sight in Kotohira, it pays to stick around a little longer, to soak up the relaxed small town atmosphere and check out some of the lesser-know attractions.
+Here are my favourite things to see and do in Kotohira.

 This post may contain affiliate links and I might earn a small commission at no additional cost to you.
 For more info click here.